-6.3.3.1 A documented procedure shall be established and maintained to specify appropriate actions to identify and eliminate the cause of cross contaminated or affected products, goods and/ or cargo to prevent recurrence and to bring the process or system back into control after the non-conformity is encountered.
-These actions include:
+6.3.3.1 A documented procedure shall be established and maintained to specify appropriate actions to identify and eliminate the cause of contaminated or affected product to prevent recurrence and to bring the process or system back into control after the nonconformity is encountered.
+These actions may include:

-- a) reviewing of non-conformities; - b) reviewing of trends in monitoring results that may indicate trend of loss of control; - c) determining the cause(s) of non-conformities; - d) evaluating the need for action to ensure that non-conformities do not recur; - e) determining and implementing the actions needed; - f) recording the results of corrective actions taken; and - g) reviewing corrective actions taken that they are effective.

-6.3.3.2 Corrective actions shall be recorded.
+- a) reviewing of non-conformities; - b) reviewing of trends in monitoring results that may indicate trend of loss of control; - c) determining the cause(s) of non-conformities; - d) evaluating the need for action to ensure that non-conformities do not recur; - e) determining and implementing the actions needed; - f) recording the results of corrective actions taken; and - g) reviewing corrective actions taken that they are effective. - 6.3.3.2 Corrective actions shall be recorded.

-6.4 Isolation and notification
+6.4 Withdrawals/ recalls

-6.4.1 In the event to facilitate complete and timely isolation and notification of lots of products, goods and/ or cargo which have been identified as cross contaminated or affected during handling, top management of the organisation shall appoint personnel having the authority to execute the isolation and notification.
+6.4.1 In the event to facilitate complete and timely withdrawal/ recall of lots of end products and/or goods which have been identified as contaminated, the top management of the organisation shall appoint personnel having the authority to initiate a withdrawal/ recall and personnel responsible for executing the withdrawal/ recall.

-6.4.2 The organisation shall establish and maintain documented procedures for isolation and notification of products, goods and/ or cargo.
+6.4.2 The organisation shall establish and maintain documented procedures for withdrawal/ recalls for: